hhandika/segul/README.md

 ![last-commit](https://img.shields.io/github/last-commit/hhandika/segul)
 ![License](https://img.shields.io/github/license/hhandika/segul)

 SEGUL is an ultrafast and memory efficient command-line (cli) application for working with sequence alignments.
 It is a cross-platform, single executable app, and has zero runtime dependency on MacOS and Windows.
 On Linux, it only relies on a library provided by the OS.
-In a simple word, you don't need to worry aobut dependencies.
+In a simple word, you don't need to worry about dependencies.
 It is designed to handle the computational burden of operations on large genomic datasets, but it also provides convenient features for working on smaller datasets (e.g., Sanger datasets).
-In out test, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for a wide variety of sequence alignment manipulations ([see benchmark](https://github.com/hhandika/segul-bench)).
+In our test, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for a wide variety of sequence alignment manipulations ([see benchmark](https://github.com/hhandika/segul-bench)).

 Features: